awingla/aws_sns_kit/README.md

 rake db:migrate
 ```

-Also, you need to configure initializer file.
+Also, you need to configure your initializer file.

 Following configuration is for using aws-sdk.
 More information here. https://github.com/aws/aws-sdk-ruby